rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 +++
-title = "Essential React Libraries in 2018" description = "Often it is difficult to find all the relevant libraries to complement your React application, because React's ecosystem is a flexible yet large framework.
+title = "Essential React Libraries in 2018" description = "Often it is difficult to find all the relevant libraries to complement your React.js application, because React's ecosystem is a flexible yet large framework.
 The article gives you an opinionated React setup by choosing essential libraries: Redux, MobX, React Router, Flow, Styled Components, Lodash, Ramda, Prettier, Axios, ..." date = "2018-01-11T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"]